 With live music, visits from the area’s favorite food trucks, and a regular rotation of brand new recipes, Ambrosia embraces the link between craft alcohol and the arts.

-“People care more about what their drinking than they used to,” Bender says.
+“People care more about what they're drinking than they used to,” Bender says.
 “There’s all these different flavors that offer them something unique.
 I think that’s why people who are craft drinkers are also big into the arts and music.”

 Bender works on cider behind the scenes at Ambrosia Orchards.